Celia Jiménez (footballer): Reign FC

 Ahead of the 2019 NWSL season, Celia returned to sign with Reign FC.
 In her first season with the team, Celia made 13 appearances including 10 starts and scored once, the only goal in a 1–0 win over derby rivals Portland Thorns FC.

 During the NWSL offseason, Celia joined Australian W-League club Perth Glory in November 2019 on loan for the 2019–20 W-League season.
 She made nine appearances and scored three goals.

 With the 2020 NWSL season disrupted by the COVID-19 pandemic, Celia played for the newly rebranded OL Reign during the 2020 NWSL Challenge Cup before missing the four-game friendly Fall Series to join Division 1 Féminine side and sister club of the OL Reign, Olympique Lyonnais, on loan until June 2021.
 She ultimately didn't make an appearance for the team and was recalled from loan in February to prepare for Reign preseason.
 Despite not playing, Celia stated: "Being at OL pushed me to keep growing and developing as a player.
 I am very grateful for the opportunity both clubs gave to me."
 Ahead of the 2021 season, Celia also received a permanent resident green card meaning she no longer occupied an NWSL international roster spot.

 Orlando Pride

 On 18 December 2021, Celia was traded during the 2022 NWSL Draft along with Leah Pruitt, the 10th overall pick, and a second-round pick in the 2023 NWSL Draft to Orlando Pride in exchange for Phoebe McClernon.

+On 7 November 2024, Celia announced that she would retire from professional football at the conclusion of the 2024 NWSL season.

 International career

 Youth

 Celia has represented Spain at multiple youth levels, captaining both the under-17 and under-19 teams.
-She was part of the team that won the 2011 UEFA Women's Under-17 Championship, appearing as a 40th-minute substitute in the final against France and also finished as runner-up at the 2014 UEFA Women's Under-19 Championship.
+She was part of the team that won the 2011 UEFA Women's Under-17 Championship, and also finished as runner-up at the 2014 UEFA Women's Under-19 Championship.